dtekcth/data101/src/beginner/cli.md

 ## Installation

 {{.windows}}
-To get started you have to install WSL, if you have followed the instructions from [Getting started](../getting_started.md) then you should already have it.
+To get started on Windows you have to install WSL, if you have followed the instructions from [Getting started](../getting_started.md) then you should already have it.

 {{.macos}}
-Mac users do not have to install anything
+Mac users do not have to install anything.

 {{.linux}}
-Linux users do not have to install anything
+Linux users do not have to install anything.

 ## Getting started